-Welcoming your new Persian kitten home:-) The Kitten Training Begins!
+Welcoming your new Persian kitten home :-) The Kitten Care, Raising & Training Begins!

-You have a new kitten- now it is time for training your kitten.
-Purrinlot wishes to help you on this quest for kitten training and adapting your new kitten to your home.
+You have a new kitten.
+Now it is time for understanding your kitten.
+Purrinlot wishes to help you on this quest for the care and rasiing of your new kitten to your home.

-We ahave 2 wonderful ebooks to help you with your new kitten:
+We have 2 wonderful e-books to help you with your new kitten:

 Below is a detail list on various kitten training needs: